Three-cushion billiards: Records

 The high run at three-cushion billiards for many years was 25, set over two games (fourteen and out and starting with eleven in the next game) by the American Willie Hoppe in 1918 during an exhibition in San Francisco.
 In 1968 Raymond Ceulemans improved the record to 26 in a match in the Simonis Cup tournament.
 In 1993 Junichi Komori set the record to 28 in a Dutch league match, a feat repeated by Ceulemans in 1998 in the same league.
 In 2012 Roland Forthomme tied the record in Zundert.
 In the 2013 European Championships in Brandenburg, Germany, Frederic Caudron became the fourth member of the "28" club.
 Ceulemans reputedly had a high run of 32 in a non-tournament, non-exhibition match.
-The highest run so far in a World Cup match is 24, set by Jérémy Bury on 7 September 2013 in Guri, South Korea (see result sheet on the right).
+The highest run so far in a World Cup match is 26, set by Torbjorn Blomdahl on 26 May 2023 in Ho Chi Minh City, Vietnam.
 When allowing for interruptions by opponents starting new games, the current record high run is 34 by the Dutchman Dick Jaspers: in his 2008 European Championship Final match against the Swede Torbjörn Blomdahl, played in three games of 15 points each, he ended Game One by going 13 and out, ran 15 and out in the only inning of Game Two (started by Blomdahl), and ran six in his first inning of Game Three.